jnmartin84/sf64-dc/README.md

 ```

 ### DSISO for DreamShell ISO Loader
+While a target for creating a DreamShell ISO is provided, please note that you may experience crashes that are not present when running from CD-R, ODE or dcload-ip/dcload-serial.

 Creating DreamShell ISO files requires `mkisofs` to be installed.
 This is usually provided by the `cdrtools` or `cdrkit` package provided by your operating system's package manager.

 ```bash